VivianePons/vivianepons.github.com/_posts/2017-04-10-OnlyWoman.md

 The second event that opened my consciousness was *not* a woman event.
 It was one year later when I first attended [PyCon](https://en.wikipedia.org/wiki/Python_Conference).
 It was also the biggest event I had ever been to and the first time I was attending a non-academic conference.
-Because it was about a programming language, I was excepting a bunch of nerd guys and no woman.
+Because it was about a programming language, I was expecting a bunch of nerd guys and no woman.
 Why?
 Because that's what I knew!
 I had been part of the [SageMath](http://www.sagemath.org/) community since the beginning of my thesis.
 This is how I got into python, how I discovered open-source development and philosophy, versionning